LSSTDESC/SN-PWV/_sources/overview/plasticc_model.rst.txt

 :orphan:

-PLaSTICC Data Model
+PLAsTICC Data Model
 ===================

-This page outlines the data model for PLaSTICC simulations used by the parent project.
+This page outlines the data model for PLAsTICC simulations used by the parent project.
 It is **not a complete, formal, or official record** for the described data model.
 It is intended only as a quick reference for use by developers.